Clean Air for Maidstone

 Air pollution is the contamination of the air by noxious gases and minute particles of solid and liquid matter (particulates) in concentrations that are harmful to health.
 The major sources of air pollution are car, bus and lorry engines, power and heat generation, industrial processes, and the burning of solid waste.

 Where we monitor a level of pollution that is higher than the national objective (target) levels, the Environmental Protection Act 1990 says that we have to declare an Air Quality Management Area (AQMA).
 In Maidstone, there are a number of areas where the annual mean objective for nitrogen dioxide (NO2) has been exceeded and therefore an Air Quality Management Area (AQMA) has been declared.
-Our AQMA can be seen here.
+View our AQMA.

 When a council declares an AQMA it then has to develop an action plan setting out how it will try to improve air quality.
 The council has gone further than it has to by adopting not just an action plan but a Low Emissions Strategy which covers how the council will minimise its own emissions as well.

 The council also has to send an annual report to the Department of Environment Food and Rural Affairs (DEFRA) telling them what the latest air quality levels are and what progress we have made in our action plan.
 You can see our latest annual reports below and more historic ones on the Kent Air website: